 - Summary report: Sustainable transport infrastructure charging and internalisation of transport externalities: main findings.

 The study does not draw any political conclusions but shows some ways how to better internalise external costs.
-For IWT f.e. by higher port dues together with charging of emissions.
-It will however provide the basis for future discussions regarding IEC.
+For IWT, for example by higher port dues together with charging of emissions.
+It will, however, provide the basis for future discussions regarding IEC.